SadatBI/Data-Analytics/README.md

 health.
 * **Summarized complex datasets** using dynamic Pivot Tables to reveal sales trends and patterns.
 * **Created visual charts** and slicers to let stakeholders easily filter and explore the data.

-## 👥 3.
-Employee Attrition Project

-### Project Overview
-A predictive and diagnostic human resources analytics project aimed at understanding the primary root causes of corporate turnover and building models to predict employee attrition rate.

-### Key Objectives

-* **Conduct Exploratory Data Analysis (EDA)** on demographic, financial, and workplace satisfaction variables.
-* **Modeled complex data relationships** in Power BI for a deeper analysis than Excel allows.
-* **Identify statistically significant features** correlated with higher employee attrition.
-* **Build and evaluate machine learning models** to predict vulnerable roles.